cuchas/filmes/README.md

 ## Architecture and libraries

-* Code Writing in Kotlin
+* Code Written in Kotlin
+* Architectured as Model, View, Presenter
 * Network using RxJava and Retrofit
 * Image Loading using Picasso
 * Unit Testing using Mockito and JUnit